Time-Modulated Intelligent Reflecting Surfaces for Integrated Sensing, Communication and Security: A Generative AI Design Framework: GFlowNet-Based TM-IRS Design

 where $\lambda_c, \lambda_r$ and $\lambda_u$ are the hyperparameters, we intentionally avoid such reward design for two key reasons.
 First, such formulations treat constraint violations as soft penalties, which do not guarantee strict satisfaction of critical requirements such as radar beampattern gain thresholds or legitimate user phase bounds.
 In contrast, our use of Heaviside functions enforces these constraints explicitly by assigning zero reward to infeasible configurations.
 Second, additive rewards introduce additional weight parameters \( \lambda_c, \lambda_r, \lambda_u \), and it usually requires substantial effort to fine-tune such hyperparameters.
-In contrast, our multiplicative reward structure avoids this additional tuning burden. \end{remark}
+In contrast, our multiplicative reward structure avoids this additional tuning burden. {Moreover, the Heaviside functions in \eqref{rewardA} do not affect convergence of the GFlowNet training, since the reward is used only as a terminal scalar value for trajectory sampling and not as a differentiable objective.
+Hence, these Heaviside terms do not introduce non-differentiability into the TB loss, i.e., \eqref{TBL}, used for gradient descent.} \end{remark}